wd15/wd15.github.com/_posts/2013-04-08-configuring-sumatra-for-postgres.md

 ### What next?

-In the near future I hope to submit a patch for this.
-Hopefully include some kind of command line configuration for Sumatra to allow easy set up.
-Something like this:
+In the near future I hope to submit a patch for this and include some kind of command line configuration for Sumatra to allow easy set up.
+Something like this

 {% highlight bash %}
 $ smt configure --database=postgres --name=sumatra_db --user=sumatra_user --password=password